Deep Teeth Cleaning

 WHAT DO THE PROCEDURES ENTAIL?

-Dr. Deschene will only perform scaling and root planing in Berthoud, CO after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Deschene may recommend scaling and root planing.
+Dr. Wolfenden will only perform scaling and root planing in Berthoud, CO after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Dr. Wolfenden may recommend scaling and root planing.
 In some cases, a local anesthesia may be used during the procedure.

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.